eller kjøp de skickelige platene fra mons.no shop

 Can she sing?

-was all I could think of.
-She could, in fact her mother must have a great voice, because she sings a lot better than her father.
+was all I could think.
+She could.
+In fact her mother must have a great voice, because she sings a lot better than her father.

 Then it was time to master the record.
 It took months.
 And months.